nihn/restaurant/README.md

 ## Applying test dataset ##
 Run `./apply-testdata.sh`.
 Note if you want to do this when postgres was already started then you need to remove data volume `docker-compose stop && docker-compose rm -f && docker volume rm restaurant_data`.
+Tests datasets credentails are admin:admin.